elem3d/card-game/README.md

 # Po-Kém-Pô
-#### This JavaScript project made in 2023 is a classic game of jo-kem-pô (aka rock-papper-sisors) with the pokémon theme, perfect for fans!
+#### This JavaScript project made in 2023 is a classic game of jo-kem-pô (aka rock-papper-scissors) with the pokémon theme, perfect for fans!
 - Custom cursor;
 - Imersive soundtrack;
 - Play against computer;